 Over 11,000 potential restoration sites in the MWC!

-Montreal - October 8, 2021 - While only 3% of the MMC's terrestrial natural environments are formally protected, a study by start-up Habitat has identified more than 11,000 potential sites for ecological restoration through reforestation.
-The finding is part of a new report released this week by the environmental consulting firm, which evaluates the impact of different conservation targets and scenarios for protecting and restoring the MWC's natural environments.
+Montreal - October 8, 2021 - While only 3% of terrestrial natural environments in the MMC territory are formally protected, a study by start-up Habitat has identified over 11,000 potential sites for ecological restoration through reforestation.
+The finding is part of a new report released this week by the environmental consulting firm, which assesses the impact of different conservation targets and scenarios for protecting and restoring the MWC's natural environments.

 This report presents a large-scale study in which each scenario was evaluated according to the following criteria: biodiversity, species at risk, adaptation to the climate crisis, restoration potential and susceptibility to development, ecological connectivity and maintenance of hydrological functions.
 Conducted in collaboration with the Quebec division of the World Wildlife Fund (WWF-Canada), the study shows first of all that it is a priority to protect the remaining natural ecosystems of the MWC, which represent 24.9% of the territory, but above all the need to go beyond protection and conservation measures to ensure the ecological integrity of the territory.